 - Partners and partner equivalents: A partner is a qualified solicitor or lawyer who heads up a team of fee earners and typically has a strong following of clients within their chosen practice.
+The Group's offices in Australia became an Incorporated Legal Practice as at 1 February 2019.
+Under this new corporate structure, the title partner changed to principal lawyer.
+Principal lawyers are referred to as partners in this document and pre-Admission include equity partners and fixed share partners.
 Partner equivalents consist of salaried partners (which may be salaried as a result of local jurisdictional requirements or as a result of their seniority) who are also fee earners.
 The Group also has partner equivalents that are senior staff within the Connected Services division who earn over £100,000 per year.
 While these senior staff are not fee earners, they are tasked with revenue generation and have revenue targets for the teams they are responsible for.
 The Connected Services division does not require partners for many of the most senior roles due to the different nature of services offered and billing arrangements in that division. - Directors, senior associates, associates and solicitors: These fee earners are typically qualified lawyers with practising certificates with experience ranging from those initially qualified to directors which is typically one of the last positions before one may become a partner.
 Associate is a more general term for a qualified lawyer who is certified by the regulator of their applicable jurisdiction.
-In England and Wales, a solicitor is a qualified solicitor who has a practising certificate issued by the SRA. - Trainees: A trainee is an individual who has completed a degree (or equivalent) and is undertaking their training contract (which ordinarily takes two years to complete) with their employer law firm in order to qualify, for example as a solicitor with a practising certificate issued by the SRA (for those within England and Wales) or another applicable local regulatory body.
+In England and Wales, a solicitor is a qualified solicitor who has a practising certificate issued by the SRA.